-Once you've read the relevant part of the notes and tried a selection of questions from the Practice Questions you should attempt the corresponding assignment.
-If you submit your assignment for marking, spend some time looking through it carefully when it is returned.
+We suggest that you work through the Course Notes first.
+Once you've read the notes you should attempt the assignments.
+If you submit an assignment for marking, spend some time looking through it carefully when it is returned.
 It can seem a bit depressing to analyse the errors you made, but you will increase your chances of passing the exam by learning from your mistakes.
 The markers will try their best to provide practical comments to help you to improve.